 This course provides students with an understanding of human society and social life.
 It introduces students to the major subject areas of sociology, including the major theoretical perspectives and theorists, techniques of research, components of culture, social organization, institutions, and inequality, and social change.
+SOCI 201M is equivalent to this course.
 (451101)